How Could My Academic Performance Impact My Financial Aid Award?

 - Maximum Time Frame

-If students’ attempted credits exceed 48 credits, they is no longer eligible for federal student aid (maximum time frame).
-Because of the standards of progress outlined on this page, this would rarely occur at Swarthmore College.
+If a student's attempted credits exceed 48 credits, or the college determines that it is mathematically impossible for a student to complete their degree within 48 credits, they are no longer eligible for federal student aid as they will have reached the 150% maximum time frame as determined by the federal government.
+Because of the standards of progress outlined on this page, this would occur rarely at Swarthmore College.

 - GPA and Credit Policies